 It wouldn’t be unusual to assume a big brand store like Home Depot would offer credit card rewards for spending money on their most expensive items.
 After all, home improvement projects can quickly add up, and with more people spending time at home, remodeling projects are on the rise.

-Unfortunately, that isn’t the case.
-This card doesn’t offer any ongoing bonuses or rewards program, which means many cardholders will end up using a different rewards credit card for those bigger purchases.
-If you’re looking for points on the dollar, you won’t get that here.
+Unfortunately, that isn’t the case with the Home Depot card.
+It doesn’t offer any ongoing bonuses or rewards program, which means many cardholders will end up using a different rewards credit card for those bigger purchases.
+If you’re hoping to earn points on the dollar, you won’t get that here.

 Other cardholder perks

 Some might argue the biggest benefit this card offers is its low barrier to entry.
 With fairly easy approvals and a $0 annual fee, it can be smooth-sailing for someone with less-than-great credit.
 There are also a couple of other primary perks on this card to note.

 One nice benefit of this card is the ability to defer interest for up to six months on purchases greater than $299.
 For cardholders who need a little more time to pay off major purchases, this can be a practical option — but only if you actually pay off the balance in full and on time.

 While it’s a great perk to be able to put off paying interest on big-ticket items, if you underpay or pay late, even by a little, you’ll get hit with a high-interest fee, added to your original purchase — which could be a credit destroyer in the long run for some.

 Another advantage is the ability to get special financing for up to 24 months — but this is applicable only during special promotions, which may or may not help depending on your project’s timeline.
 In this case, deferred interest penalties also apply, so if you don’t pay off the balance in full at the end of the promotion, you’ll be subjected to a high-interest fee getting added to your purchase.